nicolargo/glances/docs/install.rst

 *Note*: Python headers are required to install `psutil`_.
 For example, on Debian/Ubuntu you need to install first the *python-dev* package.
 For Fedora/CentOS/RHEL install first *python-devel* package.
-For Windows, just install PsUtil from the binary installation file.
+For Windows, just install psutil from the binary installation file.

 You can also install the following libraries in order to use optional features (like the Web interface, export modules...):